listout/python_pathvisualizer/README.md

-# Path visualizing with Python and Pygame
+# Path finding with Python and Pygame

 This is a personal project